hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 **mi .ui klama lo zarci**
 I [happiness] go-to the market
-"I happily go to the market"
+“I happily go to the market”

 ### Quotations

 Lojban has a system for quoting text in other languages or Lojban itself:

 **mi cusku lu mi prami do li'u**
-I express ["I love you"]
+I express [“I love you”]
-"I say 'I love you'"
+“I say 'I love you'”

 ### Numbers and Quantifiers